-5.5.3.
+5.3.3.
 ExpressionFactory

-Pre-Jakarta Faces JSF 1.1 (under the JCP) used the Application class as a factory for ValueBinding and MethodBinding instances.
-The Jakarta Expression Language has the ExpressionFactory class instead.
+The Jakarta Expression Language owns the ExpressionFactory class.
 It is a factory for ValueExpression and MethodExpression instances.

-5.5.3.1.
+5.3.3.1.
 Lifetime, Ownership, and Cardinality

 ExpressionFactory instances are application scoped.
 The Application object maintains the ExpressionFactory instance used by Faces (See Acquiring ExpressionFactory Instance).
-The JspApplicationContext object maintains the ExpressionFactory used by the Jakarta Server Pages container (and therefore by the Jakarta Faces VDL).
+The ELManager object maintains the ExpressionFactory used by the Jakarta Expression Language (and therefore by the Jakarta Faces VDL).
 It is permissible for both of these access methods to yield the same java object instance.